-2. If airing the quilt out won’t cut it, try vacuuming it on the lowest setting using the brush attachment.
-To be extra safe, pull some pantyhose or fine mesh over the vacuum attachment and then vacuum.
-If your quilt has fraying stitches, very delicate fabric, or beads, you may want to skip this step.
+If it needs a bit more attention, try vacuuming it on the lowest setting using the brush attachment.
+To be extra safe, pull some pantyhose over the brush and then vacuum.
+If your quilt is delicate, or fraying you might want to skip this step.

 There are special quilt soaps you can purchase, Orvus Quilt Soap, or Charlie's Soap are fantastic and recommended by quilt enthusiasts.
 I used Dr. Bronner's castile soap on one of my more delicate, vintage quilts that I hand washed in the tub.

 If you have a newer quilt with strong stitches you can more than likely put it in the dryer on low, however, if you are treating a vintage or antique quilt, its best to lay it flat or hang it over a clothesline or tub to dry.